MicrosoftDocs/edge-developer/microsoft-edge/devtools-protocol/index.md

 # Microsoft Edge DevTools Protocol

-Developer tools can use the **Microsoft Edge DevTools Protocol** to inspect and debug the Microsoft Edge browser and other hosts of the EdgeHTML engine, such as Progressive Web Apps (PWAs that run in the *WWAHost.exe* process) and the Universal Windows Platform webview control.
+Developer tools can use the **Microsoft Edge DevTools Protocol** to inspect and debug the Microsoft Edge browser and other EdgeHTML hosts, such as Progressive Web Apps (PWAs that run in the *WWAHost.exe* process) and the Universal Windows Platform [webview](../webview.md) control.
 It provides a set of methods and events that are organized into different [Domains](0.1/domains/index.md) of EdgeHTML engine instrumentation.

- You can call these methods and monitor these events through raw JSON messages passed across a web socket connection between a remote (debuggee) and host (debugger) process.
-Microsoft Edge DevTools uses this protocol to enable [remote debugging](0.1/clients.md#microsoft-edge-devtools) of a host machine running Microsoft Edge from the standalone DevTools client available from the [Microsoft Store]().
+ Tooling clients can call these methods and monitor these events through JSON web socket messages exchanged with the *DevTools server* hosted on the EdgeHTML process to be debugged.
+Microsoft Edge DevTools uses this protocol to enable [remote debugging](0.1/clients.md#microsoft-edge-devtools) of a host machine running Microsoft Edge from the standalone DevTools client available from the [Microsoft Store](https://www.microsoft.com/en-us/store/p/microsoft-edge-devtools-preview/9mzbfrmz0mnj).

 The Microsoft Edge DevTools Protocol is designed to be interoperable with the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).

 ## Using the protocol

-Here's how to attach a custom tooling client to a running instance of Microsoft Edge.
+Here's how to attach a custom tooling client to the DevTools Server in Microsoft Edge.
 See the [remote debugging](0.1/clients.md#microsoft-edge-devtools) instructions if you're using Microsoft Edge DevTools as your client.

 1. Launch Microsoft Edge with the remote debugging port open, specifying the URL you wish to open.
 For example: